 I started drinking smoothies about three years ago.
 I didn’t know how good they can be, and how healthy they are for you.
 I was definitely missing out!
 Smoothies are now a standard part of my diet, and I love changing things up and enjoying my smoothie in a bowl.
 This berry smoothie bowl recipe is a favorite for sure, and it’s really so versatile!
 You can easily adapt this for your own tastes and preferred toppings.

-This is part five of 12 of my protein-packed breakfast recipes (stay tuned for each post!):
+This is part 5 of 12 of my protein-packed breakfast recipes:

 - Healthy Egg Muffins